Our Services

 These are not "wait and see" symptoms.

-If you're questioning whether what you're experiencing is seizure-related, it may help to start with a structured assessment before your next appointment.
+If you're questioning whether what you're experiencing is seizure-related or a side effect of your medication, it may help to evaluate your symptoms in a structured way before your next appointment.

 Here's how to approach this in a rational, proactive way.